angular/angular/aio/content/guide/ngmodules.md

 * Declares which components, directives, and pipes belong to the module.
 * Makes some of those components, directives, and pipes public so that other module's component templates can use them.
 * Imports other modules with the components, directives, and pipes that components in the current module need.
-* Provides services that the other application components can use.
+* Provides services that other application components can use.

 Every Angular app has at least one module, the root module.
 You [bootstrap](guide/bootstrapping) that module to launch the application.